Desm0ndChan/OSCP-cheatsheet/README.md

 ### When you feel stuck
 * Do not rely on autorecon only
-* modify the explot script directory path
+* modify the explot script directory path/uri
 * List user directories recursively
 * check hashes, password reuse
 * Try rdp,ssh,winrm with owned creds